miralee94/devops22-java/lesson_3/EXERCISE_3.md

     - Class using switch
     - Circle class
-    - Class with while loop
+    - Class with 2 while loops

 ### General instructions

 - Create a branch with name `YOURUSERNAME_lesson_3`

-Hand in your exercise in a `Pull Request` that contains screenshot[s] and file[s].
-You can also use the feature `attach a file` for screenshots in your `Pull Request`
+Hand in your exercise in a `Pull Request` that contains file[s].